Topics: News, What's New from the Charities Directorate of CRA, Canadian Charity Law, Top Resources, New corporate non-profit acts

 More information on each of these webinars and how to register is provided below:

-Currency Exchange Cost Cutting Strategies for International Development Work on Tuesday February 12 at 12pm EST at:
+Currency Exchange Cost Cutting Strategies for International Development Work on Nov 19, 2019 12:00 PM EDT

 There are many risks associated with not-for-profits and charities carrying out activities abroad.
 One often overlooked but very significant risk is the financial risk associated with market changes and related currency exchange rate fluctuations.
 This presentation will discuss strategies that not-for-profit and charitable organizations can implement to reduce the costs associated with international development work.
 This discussion will include the following topics, among others: